 Workload: You’re only human and there’s only so much work you can take on without feeling the strain.
 If you’re pressured into working long hours or have been made to feel guilty about not taking on extra work, then you’re at a much higher risk of work-related stress.

 Violence, threats and bullying: If anyone has done or said anything that has made you feel threatened or intimidated, including unfair treatment, being ignored for a promotion, being picked on and so on.
 This can be via any form of communication such as email, letter, phone or face-to-face.

 Lack of basic employee rights: If you’re ever made to feel guilty for taking pre-booked annual leave or even just your right to regular breaks, then this can count towards emotional distress, as it can greatly affect your day-to-day life.

 There are other reasons you may develop work-related stress disorders, such as a toxic work culture, weak management, physically uncomfortable work environment and micromanagement.

 What proof do I need for stress at work?

 Of course, there are a few things you’ll need to show that your emotional distress was caused by a factor in your workplace.
 This includes, but isn’t limited to:

 - Psychiatric injury diagnosis

-- That employer breached its duty
+- The employer breached its duty